ENG-WILFRED/pension-backend/docs/auth.md

 **Required Fields:**
 - `identifier` (string) - User's email or phone number
 - `password` (string) - User's password (temporary or permanent)

+Notes:
+- If `identifier` is the user's phone number, the `password` field may alternatively contain the user's 4-digit `pin` (digits only).
+The `pin` is stored hashed on the server and treated like a credential only for phone-based logins.

 **Request Example:**
 ```json